taina-labs/tekoa/tecnico/RFC_ARQUITETURA.md

-# RFC: Tainá Backend Architecture
+# RFC: Tainá PWA Superapp Architecture

 **Status:** Draft
 **Author:** Technical Architecture Team
 **Date:** 2025-08-31
-**Version:** 1.0
+**Version:** 2.0 (PWA Monolith)

 ## Executive Summary

-This RFC defines the technical architecture for Tainá, a community-owned digital infrastructure platform.
-Tainá serves as the central backend monolith supporting multiple client applications across the ecosystem, enabling communities to self-host their digital services with complete data sovereignty.
+This RFC defines the technical architecture for Tainá, a community-owned digital infrastructure platform delivered as a Progressive Web Application (PWA).
+Tainá is a superapp monolith that combines multiple services (messaging, photos, file storage) into a single, cohesive user experience, enabling communities to self-host their digital services with complete data sovereignty.

-The architecture prioritizes rapid development for MVP delivery while maintaining extensibility for future distributed deployment.
-Built as a modular monolith in Elixir/Phoenix, Tainá provides backend services for eight client applications through a unified API layer with real-time communication capabilities.
+The architecture prioritizes rapid MVP development through a mobile-first PWA approach while maintaining clear service boundaries for future client extraction.
+Built as a modular monolith in Elixir/Phoenix with LiveView, Tainá delivers real-time, app-like experiences without the complexity of separate native applications or API layers.

 ## System Overview